Play Live Radio

 KCLU

-The wings were attached to the fuselage ready for flight
+The craft's wings are attached to the fuselage as workers prepare it for flight.

 What can they be used for?
-Alesna said that while it might not be good for a commute, they're used by potential buyers who want to do point-to-point flights, like to the farmer's market, or to their friend's house, or just somewhere that they need to get to."
+Alesna noted that while it might not be suitable for a commute, they're used by potential buyers who want to do point-to-point flights, like to the farmer's market, or to their friend's house, or just somewhere that they need to get to."

 It doesn’t have landing gear and doesn’t need a runway, so they believe the Pivotal Helix can bring a vision of the future into the reality of the present…for those who can afford the $200K plus price tag.